jaxon-php/jaxon-website/README.md

 4. Configure a virtual host on the web server

-The `index.php` file is at the root of the repository.
+The `index.php` and the static files are moved to the `public` subdir.
+Run the `update.sh` script to copy the static files, and configure the web server to give access to the `images` and `assets` dirs.